Skip to content

 Auditors BDO were re-appointed following a member vote.

-Resolution 3 – Practising Certificate Fee
+Resolution 3 – Practising Certificate fee

 The Practising Certificate Fee for 2025/26 has been increased.
-The annual subscription, payable by each member of the Society holding a certificated, will now be £832 up from £788.
+The annual subscription, payable by each member of the Society holding a certificate, will now be £832 up from £788.
 This 5.5 per cent hike, alongside a £9 increase to the Roll fee from £155 to £164 remains below inflation in real terms and is, the meeting was told, the lowest percentage increase in three years.

 Paul Gostelow, presenting the resolution and proposed increase, said: “There was a risk to the Society being unable to continue to carry out its obligations to the standard required by our members on the back of over a decade of near static fees.
-This resulted in, amongst other things, problems employing and retaining staff, a problem experienced throughout our legal sector, and also infrastructure, including it not being it for purpose.
+This resulted in, amongst other things, problems employing and retaining staff, a problem experienced throughout our legal sector, and also infrastructure, including it not being fit for purpose.

 “It was therefore critical we put in place plans to ensure the Society’s longer-term security and restore financial stability, which included the fee rise.